 1. Chickenpox is still around.
 Smallpox is pretty much extinct.

 Until recently, chickenpox was a very common illness, especially in kids.
 It made about 4 million people sick every year and sent more than 10,000 to the hospital.
 The chickenpox vaccine has made it much rarer.
 But people still catch it every year.

 On the other hand, your odds of getting smallpox are close to zero.
-You’re about as likely to be stepped on by a wooly mammoth.
 Thanks to the smallpox vaccine, this disease is all but gone.
 The last case anywhere in the world was in 1978.
 The only known samples of smallpox are in two secure research labs -- one in the U.S. and one in Russia.

 2. Chickenpox is usually mild.
 Smallpox was often deadly.

 The varicella virus causes chickenpox.
 It’s very easy to catch.
 If you have chickenpox, you'll get itchy blisters on the body (which eventually scab over), along with other symptoms like fever and tiredness.
 It usually lasts about 5 to 7 days.